-Vogt-Koyanagi-Harada disease is a multisystem disorder characterised by granulomatous panuveitis with exudative retinal detachments that is often associated with neurologic and cutaneous manifestations.
+Vogt-Koyanagi-Harada syndrome is a multisystem disorder characterized by granulomatous panuveitis with exudative retinal detachments that is often associated with neurologic and cutaneous manifestations.

 Vogt-Koyanagi-Harada usually affected those of Asian, Middle Eastern, Asian Indian, Native American or Hispanic ethnicity 5.
 Patients are often typically middle-aged (20 to 50 years old) at presentation 7.